 There are lots of reasons why you may leave your home unoccupied for a lengthy period – a long holiday, working away, renovations, hospitalisation or maybe you’re a landlord between tenants.

 Whatever the reason, there are a number of safety considerations to think about which can impact your insurance.
 Most standard home insurance policies will only provide full cover for empty properties for up to 60 days.
-Properties that are empty present a much higher risk of burglary, water damage, fire, vandalism, and even squatters moving in.
+Properties that are empty present a much higher risk of burglary, water damage, fire, vandalism, and could result in the difficult situation of evicting squatters.

 In this guide, we’ll help you put in place measures to protect your unoccupied home in the event that it is empty for a prolonged period.
 Firstly, what are the insurance implications of leaving a property empty for an extended period of time?